Ultimate Guide To Fishing

 There are some accessories that you might find are essential for a fishing trip.
 One important thing to have is some sort of vest or piece of clothing that has pockets or pouches, so that you can keep your spare lines, hooks etc. handy.

-Once you start getting more into the sport and want to get deeper into the action, than fishing from the shore or dock, you might find yourself wanting other accessories, such as waders, a float tube, kayak, or even some electronic gadgets to improve your catch rate.
+Once you start getting more into the sport and want to get deeper into the action, than fishing from the shore or dock, you might find yourself wanting other accessories, such as waders (or dedicated fishing shoes), a float tube, fishing kayak, or even some electronic gadgets to improve your catch rate.

 When Is The Best Time To Fish (in each season)?